koyo-jakanees/urban-memory/rustacean/mslearn_rust.md

   dividend % divisor == 0
 }
 ```

 - `fn`: The function declaration keyword in Rust.
 - `is_divisible_by`: The function name.
 - `(dividend: u32, divisor: u32)`: This function's parameter list.
 It states that two unsigned 32-bit integers are expected as input values.
 - `-> bool`: The arrow points to the type of value this function will always return.
-The i`s_divisible_by `function accepts two integers as inputs and outputs a boolean value
+The `is_divisible_by `function accepts two integers as inputs and outputs a boolean value

 ### Collection types.

 Rust has many other compound types that can group multiple values into a single type.

 #### Arrays:

 A collection of objects of the same type, which is stored sequentialy in memory.
 Created by using `[]`.
 Their size which is known at compile time is part of their signature `[T; size]` where `T` is the type of the values in the array and `size` in a non-negative integer checked at compile time.
 > Arrays have fixec length and every element of an array must be of the same type.